 There can’t just be more pandemics or more issues that happen where we go back to [the fact that] we’ve known that this has been going on forever.
 Right now is definitely the time to not only have the environmental justice protections, but really reshape these communities and have them lead in that decision making.
 Because I don’t want to be hearing down the line that this is an issue that’s happening again.
 The chance is now to really make that shift.

 This blog is one in a series about environmental justice in Massachusetts, and the critical work being done in the legislature to address it.
+It was originally published on July 1, 2020.
 Read the entire series here.

 María Belén Power is the Associate Executive Director of GreenRoots, a community-based and resident-led environmental justice organization working in Chelsea and East Boston, Massachusetts.